ritika2502/Cognitive-Documentation/en-us/Computer-Vision-API/Vision-API-Overview.md

 - Generate descriptions of the content.
 - Use optical character recognition to identify text found in images.
 - Distinguish color schemes.
-- Flag adult content.
-- Detect human faces and return their coordinates in the image.
+- Flag adult content.- Detect human faces and return their coordinates in the image.
 - Crop photos to be used as thumbnails.

 ##Tagging Images
 Computer Vision API returns tags based on more than 2000 recognizable objects, living beings, scenery, and actions.
 In cases where tags may be ambiguous or not common knowledge, the API response provides “hints” to clarify the meaning of the tag in context of a known setting.
 Tags are not organized as a taxonomy and no inheritance hierarchies exist.
 A collection of content tags forms the foundation for an image “description” displayed as human readable language formatted in complete sentences.
 Note, that at this point English is the only supported language for image description.

 Computer Vision API will also support specialized (or domain-specific) information.
 Specialized information can be implemented as a stand-alone method or in combination with the "analyze" method.
 Specialized information is a way to break down the 86-category taxonomy into domain-specific models.
 Right now, we only support celebrity-recognition as a domain-specific model, but more will be added soon!

 ##Categorizing images
 In addition to tagging and descriptions, Computer Vision API returns the taxonomy-based categories defined in previous versions.
 These categories are organized as a taxonomy with parent/child hereditary hierarchies.
 All categories are in English.They can be used alone or in combination with our new models.